 SPAXX (Fidelity Government Money Market Fund) is available as a core position fund for any Fidelity investor.
 Certain accounts also have access to FDRXX (Fidelity Government Cash Reserves).
 Non-retirement account holders have an additional option: FZFXX (Fidelity Treasury Money Market Fund).

-As of 12/27/24, all three funds had similar "7-day yields" (i.e., a projection of what an MMF would yield over one year based on its income distributions over the past 7 days):
+As of 4/29/25, all four of these funds had similar "7-day yields" (i.e., a projection of what an MMF would yield over one year based on its income distributions over the past 7 days):

 Choosing an MMF as one's core position fund at Fidelity makes "going to cash" as simple as selling a holding and leaving the proceeds in the default account.
 (It also simplifies redeploying your cash back into an equity fund when the time comes.)

-However, if you would prefer to keep your core position separate and distinct from any cash held within, say, DAA or Upgrading, you could invest the proceeds in a different Fidelity MMF.
+However, if you would prefer to keep your core position separate and distinct from any cash held within, say, DAA or Upgrading, you could invest the proceeds in a different Fidelity MMF, such as SPRXX (the Prime fund).

 If you're unsure which fund you currently use for your Fidelity core position, log in to the company's website, select "Accounts & Trade," and then "Account Positions."
 Click your core position and you should see the fund name.
 You'll also see an option to "Change Core Position."
 (If you prefer, a Fidelity rep can make the change for you — call 800-544-6666.)